Skip to main content

 For both F-1 and M-1 students any off-campus training employment must be related to their area of study and must be authorized prior to starting any work by the Designated School Official (the person authorized to maintain the Student and Exchange Visitor Information System (SEVIS)) and USCIS.

-In general, only noncitizens who have permission from DHS to work can apply for a Social Security number.
-Find additional information about International Students and Social Security Numbers (PDF) on the Social Security Administration website.
+In general, only aliens who have permission from DHS to work can apply for a Social Security number.

 Special Instructions